Statistical inference for the probability of necessity for causal attribution: Introduction

-In this paper, we establish a framework for statistical inference about $\PN$ without the monotonicity assumption.
-We construct confidence intervals for $\PN$ in randomized experiments when additional pre-treatment covariates are either available or not.
-Noting that $\PN$ is not identified in this case, our method is based on the sharp bounds for $\PN$.
-In randomized experiments with covariates, we show that the covariate-assisted bound proposed by \citet{dawid2017probability} is sharp, and present how to construct two-sided and one-sided confidence intervals for $\PN$, given consistent and asymptotically normal estimators of lower and upper bounds.
-The key challenge lies in estimating the bounds, which are non-smooth functionals of the observed data distribution and thus there do not exsit regular estimators without further conditions \citep{hirano2012impossibility}.
-To mitigate this problem, we introduce a mild margin condition under which the bounds become pathwise differentiable, and further derive the efficient influence functions and propose novel estimators of the bounds, which are asymptotically efficient as long as the nuisance estimators satisfy the required rates of convergence.
-The resulting confidence intervals for $\PN$ offer superior precision in terms of interval length, as they are based on the sharp bounds and use asymptotically efficient bounds estimators.
-In randomized experiments without additional covariates, we propose a confidence interval for $\PN$ based on the sharp bound without covariates \citep{pearl1999probabilities}.
-Compared to other confidence intervals that can be applied to this problem, such as \citet{imbens2004confidence}'s method using a smooth but wider bound, or \citet{jiang2018using}'s method using the sharp bound, the proposed confidence interval is less conservative.
-We use simulations and an application to the Licorice Gargle Data \citep{ruetzler2013randomized} to illustrate the proposed methods.
+In this paper, we develop a framework for inference on $\PN$ in randomized experiments without monotonicity, where $\PN$ is generally only partially identified.
+We show that the covariate-assisted bound of \citet{dawid2017probability} is sharp without additional assumptions.
+Because the bound functionals involve maximization operators, they are non-smooth and do not admit regular estimation without further conditions \citep{hirano2012impossibility}.
+To address this challenge, we introduce a mild margin condition under which the bounds become pathwise differentiable, derive efficient influence functions, and construct asymptotically efficient estimators.
+The resulting confidence intervals for $\PN$, based on asymptotically efficient estimators of the sharp bounds, can effectively utilize covariates to shorten lengths.
+We illustrate the proposed method through simulations and an application to the Licorice Gargle Data \citep{ruetzler2013randomized}.
+Possible extensions to observational studies and other causal attribution measures are discussed at the end of the paper.